chromatix-team/chromatix/docs/index.md

 - [**Synchotron X-ray tomography**](examples/tomography.md) - large scale phase constrast imaging with learnable parameters.

 Have a look [here](installing.md) for how to install Chromatix, and read [Chromatix 101](101.md) to get started.

+Chromatix is still in active development, so expect sharp edges!